Lesson 2 – Turning a Few Cool Guitar Riffs into a Whole Piece

 backing track

-This guitar riff has the same rhythmic pattern as the Figure I has from the 'Guitar Riffs for Beginners Lesson'.
+This guitar riff has the same rhythmic pattern as Figure 1 from the 'Guitar Riffs for Beginners' Lesson.

 Riff 3 – Verse II